German Bundestag (Photo: Pixabay).

 Apart from a few smaller providers, the German kerosene tax would primarily affect the Lufthansa Group, including its low-cost subsidiary Eurowings.
 Other providers, such as Ryanair and Easyjet as well as Lübeck Air, have already largely withdrawn from domestic German business.
 Domestic volumes have now halved - in direct comparison with the value before the corona pandemic.

-Due to a lack of competition, flight prices are already sometimes exorbitantly high, although in some cases the train is not a cheap or reliable alternative.
-This means that domestic German air travelers would have to be prepared for any kerosene tax to be passed on to passengers in the form of higher prices.
-This will lead to a further decline in demand and, as a result, most likely to the discontinuation of further domestic routes.
-It is therefore questionable whether the German Ministry of Finance will not indirectly accelerate the heartfelt desire of “environmentalists” - stopping domestic flights - or whether it can actually generate relevant revenue.
-Given the significantly large budget gap that the federal government has, the revenue from a domestic kerosene tax for commercial flights would only be a very small drop in the ocean anyway.
+Due to a lack of competition, flight prices are already exorbitantly high, and in some cases the train is not a cheap or reliable alternative.
+Domestic German air travelers would therefore have to be prepared for any kerosene tax to be passed on to passengers in the form of higher prices.
+This would lead to a further decline in demand and, as a result, most likely to lead to the closure of further domestic routes.
+It is therefore questionable whether the German Finance Ministry will not indirectly accelerate the heartfelt wish of "environmentalists" - the closure of domestic flights - or whether it will actually be able to generate significant revenue.
+Given the significant budget deficit that the federal government has, the revenue from a domestic German kerosene tax for commercial flights would only be a very small drop in the ocean anyway.

 Leave a Comment